 ** Newtek added a first partial support for Apple Silicon with the NDI SDK 4.6.1, but full support with version 5 or later.
 All our applications that use that SDK (see table below) are fully compatible, both for input and output, in Rosetta or Universal.
 Versions of our applications that use an NDI SDK prior to version 4.6.1 can only work for output only and only when using Rosetta.

 Application versions that have Universal Libraries

-Once there is a M1 compatible driver for your device, you will be able to use most of our applications using Rosetta (except for OnTheAir Node, which require version 4).
+With a M1 compatible driver for your device, you will be able to use most of our applications using Rosetta (except for OnTheAir Node, which require version 4).
 But if you want to use the device in "Native" mode, you will need to use a version that has the "Universal" Library.
 See below when the universal libraries are added to our applications for each device type.

 (SDK 12.0 or later)

 |OnTheAir CG||No Universal version of OnTheAir CG yet|

 Version numbers are to be understood as "or later"...

 Compatibility with codecs

 In MovieRecorder and MovieRecorder Express, we use some third party encoders.
 All the widely used codecs will continue to work, but some legacy codecs may not be ported.
 For example, all the DV codecs (DV, DVCPRO, DVCPRO HD) will not be ported for a compatibility with Apple M1 computers.
 Note that this is not the case for decoding, so our playback applications (OnTheAir Video, OnTheAir Video Express, OnTheAir Node) will continue to support the same codecs on Apple Silicon computers.
 To check which encoding codecs are compatible with Apple Silicon computers, check MovieRecorder's specifications page.